john-cd/rust_howto/bk/src/standard-library/smart_pointers.md

 ## `OnceCell` {#oncecell}

 - The `OnceCell` type provides a way to define a value that will be initialized at most once.
-It's useful for scenarios where you want lazy initialization without the overhead of thread synchronization.
+It's useful for scenarios where you want [lazy initialization][p-lazy-initialization] without the overhead of thread synchronization.

-Link to memory management page and OnceCell section
+Link to [memory][p-memory] management page and OnceCell section

 </div>